2006 Minnesota Golden Gophers football team: Texas Tech

-All-time record against Texas Tech: 0–1–0

 In the 2006 Insight Bowl, the Gophers would score early and often.
 In the first quarter, QB Bryan Cupito threw a two-yard pass to tight end Jack Simmons to give the Gophers a 7–0 lead.
 Texas Tech responded by driving within the Minnesota 10, Graham Harrell, the Tech QB, fumbled on a sack and Minnesota responded with their longest drive of the season.

 The Gophers extended the lead on a 14-yard pass from Cupito to Ernie Wheelwright, which came off the a touchback by Tech, when it appeared they would score to trim the lead.
 Tech got on the board with 4:32 left in the first half when they scored on a 1-yard run by Shannon Woods However, the Gophers would score one more touchdown in the first half, off Cupito's third touchdown of the game, a 3-yard pass to Logan Payne with 32 seconds left in the first half.
 The Gophers led 35–7 at the half.

 In the 2nd half, Minnesota added to their lead with a 32-yard field goal by Joel Monroe to make it 38–7.
 However, Texas Tech began their miracle comeback on the ensuing drive when Harrell hit Joel Filani on a 43-yard pass to cut the lead to 38–14.

 To start the 4th quarter, Harrell hit Robert Johnson to cut the lead to 38–21.
 To respond, Minnesota drove down to the Tech 31, however, coach Glen Mason decided to go for it on a 4th-and-seven from the 31, and Cupito was subsequently sacked.
 Tech responded when Harrell ran a QB sneak to cut the score to 38–28.
 Minnesota then went 3-and-out, followed by a 40-yard punt return by Tech punt returner Danny Amendola.
 Nine plays after the return, Shannon Woods scored on a 1-yard run to cut the lead to a mere field goal, 38–35.
 They subsequently failed on the onside kick, and Minnesota recovered.
 Despite having to use two timeouts, they forced another 3-and-out.
 However, the punt coupled with a false start left Tech at their own seven, forcing Tech to use their two-minute offense that got them down to the Minnesota 35.
 From there, Tech kicker Alex Trlica nailed a 52-yard field goal, tying the game as time expired.

 To start overtime, the Gophers kicked a 32-yard field goal to get the lead back at 41–38.
 However, the Red Raiders would move downfield and they would cap off their comeback when Woods scored his third touchdown of the game from three yards out to give Tech a 44–41 victory.

 The Insight Bowl turned out to be coach Glen Mason's final game as head coach, as, two days after the collapse, athletic director Joel Maturi fired Mason citing that, had the collapse not happened, Mason would likely still have the job.